coletonodonnell/coleton.io/content/posts/algo.md

 ##### Deletion (Heapify Down)

 Deletion for a heap is removing the root node.
 To do this, we return the minimum value, and then delete it from the heap by swapping the last element in our array with the root.
 Afterwards, we compare the root to the children until it is in its proper place, swapping until then.
-The psuedocode would look something like this for a min heap:
+The pseudocode would look something like this for a min heap:

 ```cpp
 int returnRoot()